 Students pursuing an Emphasis will take Greek and Latin sight examinations that differ from the regular M.A. and Ph.D. sight examinations.
-Exams for the Ancient History Emphasis will be based on reading lists that include a greater proportion of historical authors, and those for the Literature and Theory Emphasis on reading lists that are more weighted toward literary authors.
+The exams will be based on reading lists shorter than those of the degrees without Emphasis.
+Exams for the Ancient History Emphasis will include a greater proportion of historical authors, and those for the Literature and Theory Emphasis will be weighted toward literary authors.
 Furthermore, students in the Ancient History Emphasis must designate which of the two languages will be their 'major' and 'minor' languages; the reading list for the 'minor' language will be shorter than that for the 'major' language.
 The required standard of translation, however, is to be consistent for both exams, and not lower than that of the regular Classics sight exams.